 Still, God had a plan.
-I find it symbolic that because sin entered the picture, so did childbirth and the first birth was twin boys.
+I find it symbolic that after sin entered the picture, Eve gave birth to twin boys.
 Cain and Able seem to represent the two paths we can take.
 The way of Able, or the way of Cain.

 Even when Able was killed, God had a plan C. Seth was born.
 “When Adam had lived 130 years, he had a son in his own likeness, in his own image; and he named him Seth.” -Genesis 5:3 See the family tree here.
 Adam-Seth-Noah-David-Jesus.
 Jesus truly IS the root and offspring of David!

 All the while satan was trying to corrupt the church (Eve) bringing sin and death.
 He was trying to taint the blood of the line of David swaying Cain and taking out Able.
 Then sending the Nephilium to breed with the human race in attempts to “taint the blood” so God saved Noah’s family and sent the flood to remedy this.
 Even after all that, satan was trying to use King Herod to kill all the baby boys and take Jesus out.